Genivia/ugrep/README.md

            -U, --binary
                   Disables Unicode matching and forces PATTERN to match bytes, not Unicode  characters.
-For example, `\xa3' matches byte A3 (hex) in a (binary) input file  instead  of  the  Unicode  code  point U+00A3 matching the two-byte UTF-8 sequence C2 A3.
+For  example,  -U  '\xa3' matches byte A3 (hex) in a (binary) input file instead of the Unicode code point U+00A3 matching the two-byte UTF-8 sequence C2 A3.

            -V, --version